printWhoIsHere/demo-ecommerce/README.md

 To get started with the project:

-## Clone the repository.
+1. Clone the repository.

-Navigate to each project (demo-ecommerce-admin and demo-ecommerce-store) and install dependencies using npm i.
+2. Navigate to each project (`demo-ecommerce-admin` and `demo-ecommerce-store`) and install dependencies using `pnpm i`.
-Set up the database using Prisma prisma generate.
+3. Set up the database using Prisma `prisma generate`.
-Start the Next.js server using pnpm run dev.
+4. Start the Next.js server using `pnpm run dev`.